 Journal: Every week students will have a journal assignment related to the reading.
 In addition to logging the reading, these will ordinarily be short 1-3 pages or the equivalent in some cases, answering questions or completing tasks (e.g. draw a picture, invent a simple game) provided by the teacher.
 These assignments should demonstrate a thorough understanding of the reading and express thoughtful engagement with the task/question.
-Late assignments will not ordinarily be accepted-in rare cases they may be, with prior permission, but the grade may be lowered at the teacher's discretion.
-Journals will be collected periodically throughout the semester.
+Journals will be collected periodically through the semester.